eslint/eslint/docs/rules/prefer-arrow-callback.md

 ### allowUnboundThis

-By default `{ "allowUnboundThis": true }`, this `boolean` option will allow function expressions containing `this` to be used as callbacks, as long as the function in question has not been explicitly bound.
+By default `{ "allowUnboundThis": true }`, this `boolean` option allows function expressions containing `this` to be used as callbacks, as long as the function in question has not been explicitly bound.

-When set to `false` this option prohibits the use of function expressions to describe callbacks or function arguments entirely, without exception.
+When set to `false` this option prohibits the use of function expressions as callbacks or function arguments entirely, without exception.

 `{ "allowNamedFunctions": false }` **will** flag the following examples: